chaostewart/summer_research_2017/crawling_player_and_season_stats.md

       where eliteId not in
       (select eliteId from chao_draft.elite_nhl_duplicated_skaters_view);
 + Total number of distinct skaters in talbe_5 is 2480 - 1106 = 1374.
++ Note: some skaters got drafted twice by NHL, only the stats of their second draft is recorded.
+Therefore, in the dataset there are players who got drafted later than year 2008.

 ### Step 4: obtain final Cental Scouting Services(CSS) rank for all skaters.
 + The final CSS rank is available only on draftanalyst.com --> under "Rankings" --> "Year-to-Year Central Scouting Final Rankings".